ik-dev/hr_list/README.md

-Solution for linked-list challenges found on HackerRank
+Solution for challenges found on HackerRank